tlepple/horizon-public-how2/provider/aws/cdp_env.md

 6. To complete the setup click the `Register Environment` button

 *  This step will take about 40 minutes if all goes smoothly...
+*  You can follow the status from the CDP Console Managment Console --> Environments

 ---